 How To Teach R-Controlled Vowels To Kids

-Teaching r-controlled vowels can be intimidating, but it doesn’t have to be.
+Teaching r-controlled vowels can be one of the trickiest parts of teaching reading skills.
 Understanding these phonics sounds will significantly boost students reading and writing skills and are an integral part of kids’ literacy development.

 To teach r-controlled vowels to kids, introduce the concept, look at words with r-controlled vowels, find and identify r-controlled vowels, and then talk about tricks and rule-breakers.